Book Two / 1

 Terence Myers was a fifty-seven year-old African American male, the middle of three brothers.
 At the time of his arrest all three of the brothers had been living together in the same apartment, despite the existence of a protection order that prohibited Myers from having any contact with the oldest of the three.

-The protection order had been entered more than a decade earlier, following several prior incidents of domestic violence that Myers had committed against his brothers.
-Over the past thirty years he had been convicted of at least nine felony offenses, including residential burglary and domestic violence harassment.
-His record also contained four gross misdemeanors, and numerous unclassified convictions.
+The protection order had been entered more than a decade earlier, following several prior incidents of violence that Myers had committed against his brothers.
+Over the past thirty years he’d been convicted of at least nine felony offenses, including residential burglary and domestic violence harassment.

 The next day he returned.
 After an argument with his oldest brother Myers cornered both brothers in the hallway of the apartment building.
 He then pulled out his knife and stabbed the oldest in the chest with its six-inch blade.
 Responding officers located Myers walking around the halls of the building with blood on his shirt, the knife in his pocket, and a long gardening tool tucked into his rear waistband.